YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 2. This feature has invalid data such as 'Happily Married with 2 kids', 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
 3. We do not use 'location' as a feature.

-**Concluded Observation of Data Collection:**
+**Concluded Observation of Exploratory Data Analysis and Data preprocessing:**
 The 'id' feature is nominal data, which means that there is no meaningful information.
 Finally, it was decided to drop 'id', 'keyword', 'location' features and used only 'text' feature and 'target' label.

-## Data Preprocessing
+**Implementation:**
-We should clean data to remove meaningless data because properly cleaned data enable us to do good text analysis and help in making accurate decisions for our problem.
 For cleaning text, we changed all words to lowercase, removed URL, HTML tags, Emojis, punctuation and ASCII codes [4],[5].

-Figure 6 shows parital of the original 'text' feature.
+1. Sample of the original 'text' feature can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.oridata.png)